Should You Buy Netflix Stock Before July 17?

 *Stock Advisor returns as of July 7, 2025

-Anthony Di Pizio has no position in any of the stocks mentioned.
+Prosper Junior Bakiny has no position in any of the stocks mentioned.
 The Motley Fool has positions in and recommends Netflix.
-The Motley Fool recommends TKO Group Holdings.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.